scottcampbell90/make-dirs/README.md

 by automating the creation of the file and folder structure need by make.

+Based on a tutorial by Micah Carrick which you can find here: [Getting Started: A Simple Example](http://www.micahcarrick.com/tutorials/autotools-tutorial-python-gtk/getting-started.html "Getting Started: A Simple Example").

 ### Installation

 To install `make-dirs`, cd into the `make-dirs` directory and run: